swaroop0707/Hacktoberfest-2022/README.md

 ## How can you contribute ?

-This is a beginner friendly repo.
+This is a beginner friendly repository
-It would be good if you have a basic knowledge about HTML.
+It would be better if you have a basic knowledge about HTML.

 ### Step 1:
 Click on the file named ```index.html```